Spiceyyy/Spiceyyy/README.md

 ## 👋 Hey, I'm Kevin Bao

-I'm a CS & Stats student at McGill University, passionate about Data Analyzing and ML/AI
+I'm a CS & Stats student at McGill University, passionate about Data Analysis and ML/AI

 👥 [LinkedIn](https://www.linkedin.com/in/kevin-bao-709a81256/)